muzeke/ModernWebTech/README.md

 3. Verify if package.json was created in your project directory
 4. Tip: you may also run ``` npm init --y ``` to questions and npm will have the default values
 5. Install a package
+6. Create src folder ``` md src ```
-6. Create index.html and index.js
+7. Create index.html and index.js
     ``` touch index.html && touch index.js ```
-7. Use the package installed in node in your js file.
+8. Use the package installed in node in your js file.
-7. Create your html5 defaults in index.html
+9. Create your html5 defaults in index.html
-8. Link your JS file in your html file
+10. Link your JS file in your html file
-9. Run with http-server ( localhost ) ``` http-server ``` and access it via [http://localhost:8080/](http://localhost:8080/)
+11. Run with http-server ( localhost ) via command : ``` http-server ``` and access it via [http://localhost:8080/](http://localhost:8080/)

-10.
+# Babel
+- a JS transpiler that converts new JS code into old ones.
+- is a very flexible tool in terms of transpiling.
+One can easily add presets such as es2015, es2016, es2017, so that Babel compiles them to ES5.
+-